xster/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 Changes such as these constitute a breaking change, and should follow [Handling Breaking Changes](https://github.com/flutter/flutter/wiki/Tree-hygiene#handling-breaking-changes).
 This includes marking your PR with the `severe: API break` and `will affect goldens` labels, as well as updating the [Changelog](https://github.com/flutter/flutter/wiki/Changelog).

 Once your main PR has landed, please come back and delete the obsolete files listed in the README.

+## Flutter Gold

+Golden file tests for `package:flutter` are currently transitioning to use [Flutter Gold](https://flutter-gold.skia.org/?query=source_type%3Dflutter) for baseline and version management of golden files.
+When this transition is complete, the [flutter/goldens](https://github.com/flutter/goldens) repository will no longer be used for testing.
+If you have questions about Flutter Gold, cc **@Piinks** on your PR.

+### Post-Submit Triage

+You may notice the **FlutterGitHubBot** remind you to complete triage on Flutter Gold after merging a PR that includes a golden file test.

+Once post-submit testing has completed on your change, the status of which can be seen on the [Flutter Dashboard](https://flutter-dashboard.appspot.com/build.html), you will see your change and the affected files compiled into a digest on the Flutter Gold dashboard.

+Review the digest and the images that were generated, making sure they look as expected.
+Currently, we generate images for Linux, Mac and Windows platforms.
+It is common for there to be slight differences between them.
+The digest of each image will also include a visual diff and a closest match to images it has seen before.
+If you are pleased with your change, click the checkmark to approve the change and complete triage.

+*Triage permission is restricted to members of flutter-hackers.
+For more information, see [Contributor Access](https://github.com/flutter/flutter/wiki/Contributor-access).*